Choosing the best hostels in Melbourne is not easy!

 The hostel is located close to North Melbourne near the famous Queen Victoria Markets making it easy to get around the city.
 Discovery is a clean and modern hostel with excellent facilities.

 I’d recommend staying at Discovery if you’re looking for cheap accommodation in the centre of Melbourne.
-You won’t find many better hostels in this category in Melbourne!
+It’s a Melbourne hostel that is one of the best in this category!

 Flinders Backpackers is the ideal place to stay if you want to be in Melbourne CBD.